lcssimonini/hangman-game/README.md

 ## Play the game ##

-A POST request to the `/hangman/game` creates a new game, the game response looks like this:
+A POST request to the `/hangman/game` creates a new game that is sored in memory, the game response looks like this:

 ```
 {